daveshap/OpenAI_Agent_Swarm/intercom/README.md

 **Directed communication (between two agents)**
 When one agent wants to send a message to another, `receiver_id` passed to the `intercom.send_message` method should be an id of the receiving agent.
-InterComService will use the agent registry to retreive Agent class instance responsible for receiving assistant.
+IntercomService will use the agent registry to retreive Agent class instance responsible for receiving assistant.
 Then it will invoke a `send_message` on the the agent to pass the message

 **Group chat communication**
 To be able to communicate in group an agent needs to create a chat first.